officialmrpatel/fe-personal-site-project-p-1-fe-0216/README.md

 13. To complete this lab update this README.md file by pasting the finished URL link to your hello world page at the bottom of this page here:

 14. Then make a pull request.
-And select Done for the lab on Learn App.
+And select I'm Done button for the lab on Learn App.